 This service allows you to search for recorded documents.
-Documents recorded in the Clerk-Recorder office are officially known as Official Records.
+Documents recorded in the Clerk-Recorder's Office are officially known as Official Records.
 The grantor-grantee index identifies the instruments recorded in this county relating to real property.
 To view the index, use the recorded documents self-service portal.
-The index is available online, however to view images of the Official Records you will need appear in person, or purchase copies on-line or by mail.
+The index is available online; however, to view images of the Official Records you will need appear in person or purchase copies on-line or by mail.

 Who can use this service?

 Is there a charge for this service?

 This service is available anytime throughout the year, online or in-person at the Clerk-Recorder Office in San Luis Obispo during regular business hours except during County-observed holidays.

 Click on location name to show hours of operation, directions and phone information

 Monday/Tuesday/Thursday/Friday, 8:00 AM - 5:00 PM*